 TEC Edmonton offers a range of new business services and can advise you about intellectual property options, protection, licensing, and commercialization.
 We work with TEC Edmonton to direct agreements to the right office and protect your intellectual property.

-The AHS Provincial Research Administration (PRA) works with Alberta’s academic institutions and affiliated research institutes and centres supporting health research.
+Alberta Health Services’ Health System Access (HSA) works with Alberta’s academic institutions and affiliated research institutes and centres supporting health research.

 If your research uses AHS property, resources, data, facilities, patients, or staff, you need an Operational Approval from each area or department that will be affected by the study.
 This approval is one of several is required to launch your study.
 The PRA team provides administrative services to help you access the resources you need.